YottaDB/YDBDoc/ProgGuide/commands.rst

    x=0
    YDB>

 Because the argument has an increment, the FOR initializes the control variable x to the numeric evaluation of "hello" (0).
-Then, YottaDB never executes the remainder of the line because the increment is positive, and the value of the control variable (0) initializes to greater than the limiting value (-1).
+YottaDB never executes the remainder of the line because the increment is positive, and the value of the control variable (0) initializes to greater than the limiting value (-1).

 Example: